-The call is organised in a one-stage procedure with one Intent to apply (ItA) and one full-proposal document.
-Both ItA and full-proposal (in English) shall be prepared by the partners of a joint transnational consortium, and must be submitted by only one spokesperson, the coordinator, by uploading it on the electronic submission system (available on 23rd February 2024): the link to the submission tool can be accessed directly from the call page at www.thcspartnership.eu.
+The call is organised in a two-stage procedure with one pre-proposal and one full-proposal document.
+Both the pre- and full-proposal (in English) shall be prepared by the partners of a joint transnational consortium, and must be submitted by only one spokesperson, the coordinator, by uploading it on the electronic submission system: https://proposals.etag.ee/thcs/2025.

-Submitting a proposal involves two steps.
-First, fill out the full-proposal form in Word, where you mainly describe the project.
-Second, use the electronic submission tool to enter details about each

-3 http://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-data-mgt_en.pdf partner and their financial plans.
+Submitting a proposal involves two steps at each stage.
+First, fill out the pre- and full-proposal form in Word, where you mainly describe the project.
+Second, use the electronic submission tool to enter details about each partner and their financial plans.
 After completing the full-proposal form, convert it into one PDF and upload it to the electronic system.
-Both parts should be completed jointly by all applying consortium partners and need to be started in due time.
+Both parts should be completed jointly by all applying consortium partners and need to be submitted in due time.